Clergy and Staff at St. Francis

 info@ stfranciszionsville.org

-Her regular office hours are Monday through Friday, 9:00 am – 3:00 pm.
+Office hours are Monday through Friday, 9:00 am – 3:00 pm.
+Jared is on-site on Mondays, Tuesdays, and Thursdays, and works remotely on Wednesdays and Fridays.